JuanmiBF/pygen/README.md

 |   |   |-- IFooService.java
 |   |-- FooService.java
 ```
+## Development information
+Pygen is developed in Python 3.6.

 ## Requirements
-- Python 3.6 or above
+- Python 2.7 or above.